joinpursuit/Pursuit-Core-iOS-New-York-Times-Bestsellers/README.md

 ![nyt bestsellers app gif]()

+# Github Instructions
+- Fork this repository.
+- Clone it to your machine
+- Complete the sections below
+- Add, commit and push your changes
+- Create a pull request from your fork back to the original repo here
+- Paste the link of your fork into Canvas

 # Overview

 Use the NYTimes Best Sellers Books API to load a list of best selling books in a collection view.
 Layout should be done 100% using programmatic ui.